RPS Publications, Shop

-Almost any of our Petit artworks can be copied as a limited edition print.
+Almost any of Petit’s artworks can be copied as a limited edition print.
 Either the Society’s or a member’s with whom we are in touch.
 Nearly all have agreed to this for a token fee.
 However the process for creating one which closely matches the original is time-consuming.
 We charge £50 for a print of a drawing and £100 for a print of a watercolour.
 All prints are limited to a run of 50 or 100.

 We will continue to provide informal quick opinions on images sent to us by email.
 On occasion we have been asked for a formal certificate of authenticity.
 In cases where we can provide this (ie we have no doubt) we make a charge of £12, for the half hour or so it takes to write it up, print and send it out.
 Size A6 (one quarter of an A4 page).